How To Introduce Dogs Without Creating A Lifetime Grudge

 When you purchase through links on our site, we may earn a commission.
 Here’s how it works.

 I was so nervous when I brought home my dog Falkor.
-He was an eight-week-old ball of puppy fluff, so of course, I was head over heels.
 I wasn’t nervous about adopting a new dog; I’m a seasoned dog owner.
-But I was worried about how to introduce dogs the right way.
+But I was worried about how to introduce dogs the right way, because one bad first meeting can permanently change how dogs see each other.

 Table of Contents